Henry Warner Slocum: End of the War

 After Confederate General Joseph E. Johnston's surrender at Durham Station, North Carolina, General Slocum and the Army of Georgia made their way north to Washington, DC.
 The XIV and XX Corps participated in the Grand Army Review in Washington, DC, on Wednesday, May 24, 1865.

 Slocum commanded the Department of the Mississippi from April through September 1865.
 In this role, his "General Orders No. 22" appear as attachment number 12 in Carl Schurz's 1865 Report to Congress on the Condition of the South.
 The orders countermanded the attempt by the provisional governor of Mississippi, William Sharkey, to form a state militia independent of federal control.
 The militia was created to prevent newly freed slaves from exercising their rights as citizens.
 Section VII of his "General Orders No. 10" also appear in this report in attachment number 27.
-Here he makes it clear that, as long as courts grant equal privileges, ex-slaves are to be regulated by the same criminal statues as other citizens.
+Here he makes it clear that, as long as courts grant equal privileges, ex-slaves are to be regulated by the same criminal statutes as other citizens.

-With the end of the war, Slocum resigned from the army rather than revert to his prewar rank of colonel, and returned to Syracuse, New York.
+With the end of the war, Slocum resigned his commission in the volunteers on September 28, 1865, rather than accept an appointment in the Regular Army at a reduced rank, and returned to Syracuse, New York.
 A year later, the army gave him an offer to come back into service as commander of the 31st US Infantry, but he turned it down.